backstage/backstage/plugins/release-manager-as-a-service/README.md

   - Your CI
     1. Detects the new tag by matching the git reference `refs/tags/version-.*`
     1. Builds and deploys to production for testing

+## Usage

+The plugin exports a single full-page extension `ReleaseManagerAsAServicePage`, which one can add to an app like a usual top-level tool on a dedicated route.